 Check the power steering fluid.
 Refer to the scheduled maintenance guide for the service interval schedules.
-If adding fluid is necessary, use only MERCON® ATF.
+If adding fluid is necessary, use only MERCON[®] ATF.

-Check the fluid level when it is at ambient temperature, $20^{\circ} - 80^{\circ}$ F $(-7^{\circ} - 25^{\circ} \text{ C})$:
+Check the fluid level when it is at ambient temperature, $20^\circ-80^\circ$ F (-7° -25° C):

-- 1. Check the fluid level on the dipstick.
+1. Check the fluid level on the dipstick.
 It should be between the arrows in the FULL COLD range.
-Do not add fluid if the level is within this range. - 2.
-If the fluid level is low.
-Add fluid to bring fluid level up to be between the arrows in the FULL COLD range. - 3.
-Start the engine. - 4.
-While the engine idles, turn the steering wheel left and right several times. - 5.
-Turn the engine off. - 6.
-Recheck the fluid level on the dipstick.
-Do not add fluid if the level is between the arrows in the FULL COLD range. - 7.
-If the fluid is low, add fluid in small amounts, continuously checking the level until it reaches the FULL COLD range.
+Do not add fluid if the level is within this range.

+2. If the fluid level is low.
+Add fluid to bring fluid level up to be between the arrows in the FULL COLD range.

+3. Start the engine.

+4. While the engine idles, turn the steering wheel left and right several times.

+5. Turn the engine off.

+6. Recheck the fluid level on the dipstick.
+Do not add fluid if the level is between the arrows in the FULL COLD range.

+7. If the fluid is low, add fluid in small amounts, continuously checking the level until it reaches the FULL COLD range.
 Be sure to put the dipstick back in the reservoir.

-BRAKE FLUID RESERVOIR
+BRAKE FLUID RESERVOIR 🞯

 The fluid level will drop slowly as the brakes wear, and will rise when the brake components are replaced.
-Fluid levels below the "MAX" line that do not trigger the brake system warning lamp are within the normal operating range, there is no need to add fluid.
-If the fluid levels are outside of the normal operating range, the performance of your brake system could be compromised, seek service from your dealer immediately.
+Fluid levels between the "MIN" and "MAX" lines are within the normal operating range; there is no need to add fluid.
+If the fluid levels are outside of the normal operating range the performance of your brake system could be compromised; seek service from your dealer immediately.